-- This program aims to establish the 3rd Masters Program in Global Health and the first MS program in Global Health and Bioethics in the country.
-This will be the 1st Masters Program in Global Health and Bioethics in Florida. - On this basis, the program will establish FAU COM as a national and international leader in Global Health and Bioethics, enabling it to help define and shape this field as an early pioneer.
+- This program aims to establish the first MD/MS Global Health and Bioethics dual degree program in the state, country, and world. - On this basis, the program will establish FAU COM as a state, national and international leader in Global Health and Bioethics, enabling it to help define and shape this field as an early pioneer.